-We take a four-level approach to complaint handling.
+We take a four level approach to complaint handling.

-Level We will Responsibility Time frame Frontline resolution Complaints about delays or inaction for services or decisions.
-Make sure we understand the issue and the complainants' desired outcome Communicate complaints process Provide a reference number Provide a response and/or resolution timeframe Communicate outcome Frontline staff and officers who directly receive complaints.
-Immediately if we are able to, or an acknowledgement within two business days and resolution within ten business days, Assessment and resolution Complaints where: • Frontline staff are unable to resolve • Complainant is dissatisfied with frontline response • Policy decisions are involved • Staff conduct is involved.
-Provide reference number Provide a response and/or resolution timeframe Communicate outcome Provide internal review options If not already completed: Understand the issue and the complainant's desired outcome Communicate complaints process Team leaders, coordinators or managers.
+Level We will Responsibility Time frame Frontline resolution Complaints that: • Can be addressed and resolved by frontline staff. • Can be managed following existing standard process.
+Make sure we understand the issue and the complainants' desired outcome.
+Communicate complaints process.
+Provide a reference number.
+Provide a response and/or resolution timeframe.
+Communicate outcome.
+Frontline staff and officers who directly receive complaints.
+Immediately if we are able to, or an acknowledgement within two business days and resolution within ten business days, Assessment and resolution Complaints where: • Frontline staff are unable to resolve. • Complainant is dissatisfied with frontline response. • Policy decisions are involved. • Staff conduct is involved.
+Provide reference number.
+Provide a response and/or resolution timeframe.
+Communicate outcome.
+Provide internal review options If not already completed: Understand the issue and the complainant's desired outcome.
+Communicate complaints process.
+Team leaders, coordinators or managers.
 We will aim to resolve complaints within ten business days.
-If we need more time to investigate we will keep complainants informed.
-Internal review When complainants are dissatisfied with a decision or how a complaint was managed during the complaint process Provide a reference number Communicate outcome Provide resolution SLA Provide external review options Manager Business Enablement, Coordinator Customer Service, Manager, Director or CEO Within 28 business days.
-If we need more time we will keep complainants informed.
-External review When complainants are dissatisfied with how we managed a complaint, or wish to have the complaint referred to an external agency.
-Victorian Ombudsman
+If we need more time to investigate, we will keep complainants informed.
+Internal review When complainants are dissatisfied with a decision or how a complaint was managed during the complaint process Provide a reference number.
+Communicate outcome.
+Provide resolution SLA.
+Provide external review options.
+Manager Business Enablement and Senior Council Officers Within 28 business days.
+If we need more time, we will keep complainants informed.
+External review When complainants are dissatisfied with how we managed a complaint or wish to have the complaint referred to an external agency.
+Victorian Ombudsman or relevant external agency.